 The Media Future Summit is an exclusive gathering of top executives tapped from throughout the media ecosystem to seek lasting business solutions amid digital-age reordering of the media economy.
 MFS laureates will depart with up-to-the-minute news from the monetization front lines.
 But more importantly they collaborate to identify and cultivate sustainable solutions.

-In its fourth year, MFS will convene in Philadelphia on Thursday, November 8, at the Annenberg Public Policy Center's agora at the University of Pennsylvania.
+In its fourth year, MFS will convene in Philadelphia in March, 2019, (date TBD), at the Annenberg Public Policy Center's agora at the University of Pennsylvania.
 For the first time, we are under the aegis of Penn's Annenberg School for Communication.

 In a slight twist on the format, this year we will be agonizing less over the current troubles and looking extensively toward the near future -- a world perhaps of blockchain, cryptocurrency micropayments, a government-broken-up duopoly, an attention economy and so on.
 Kind of like the World’s Fair City of Tomorrow, minus the monorail.